Empire State Ride Bicyclists Cross the Finish Line After 518-mile Trek for the Fight Against Cancer

 “Last week was such an amazing adventure.
 I met awesome people, discovered breathtaking landscapes and pushed my limits,” Anne-Fleur Andrle, a participant from Somerville, Mass., said.
 “I am grateful to the Empire State Ride for this amazing opportunity and I’m looking forward to coming back again!”

-The Empire State Ride, the only bike event to cross the state, raises funds for cancer research and compassionate patient-care programs at Roswell Park Cancer Institute, located in Buffalo, N.Y.
+The Empire State Ride, the only bike event to cross the state, raises funds for cancer research and compassionate patient-care programs at Roswell Park Comprehensive Cancer Center, located in Buffalo, N.Y.
 Roswell Park was founded in 1898 as the nation’s first cancer center and is a leader in cancer research, treatment and education.

 More information is available at EmpireStateRide.com, and registration for the 2016 ride is now open.